 Writers are the final components of a transformation graph.
 They serve to write data to files located on disk or to send data using some FTP, LDAP or JMS connection, or insert data into database tables.
-Trash component, which discards all of the records it receives, is counted into Writers as it can be set to store records in a debug file.
+Trash component, which discards all records it receives, is categorized as Writer as it can be set to store records in a debug file.

 Each Writer must have at least one input port, through which the data flow to this graph component from some of the others.

 Writers can either append data to an existing file, sheet or database table, or replace the existing content by new one.
 For this purpose, Writers writing to files have the Append attribute.
-The Append attribute is set to false by default.
+This attribute is set to false, by default.
 That means "do not append data, replace it".
 Replacing database table is available in some bulkloaders, e.g. in DB2DataWriter.

 You can also write data to one file or one database table by more Writers of the same graph; in such a case you should write data by different Writers in different phases.